Leasey.AI

 Current Market Conditions and Vacancy Trends

 Fort Worth’s rental market experienced significant adjustments throughout 2024, with median rents demonstrating both stability and modest growth depending on property segment.
-Fort Worth’s median rent reached $1,347 in November 2025, representing flat year-over-year growth but demonstrating resilience compared to broader Texas declines.
+Fort Worth’s median rent reached $1,347 according to Apartment List’s Fort Worth rent report, representing flat year-over-year growth but demonstrating resilience compared to broader Texas market declines.
 This stability positions Fort Worth as an attractive market for property managers seeking consistent returns without the volatility affecting other major Texas cities.

 The Dallas-Fort Worth multifamily market absorbed approximately thirty thousand units between 2023 and 2024, well above historical averages despite elevated construction delivery.
 Vacancy rates peaked at approximately eleven percent in late 2024 before anticipated stabilization in 2025 as construction activity tapers.
 Property managers with portfolios exceeding ten units must account for these market dynamics when pricing individual properties, as neighborhood-level conditions vary significantly from metro-wide statistics.

 Fort Worth’s neighborhood diversity creates distinct rental submarkets with varying tenant demographics and pricing structures.
 Property managers benefit from understanding these localized dynamics when positioning units for maximum occupancy and rental income.
-The following neighborhoods represent Fort Worth’s most active rental markets in 2024 and 2025.
+The table below summarizes Fort Worth’s most active rental neighborhoods in 2025.

 Medical District / Near Southside $1,900–$2,283 $2,200–$2,600 Medical professionals, young professionals 8 minutes